danmcCs111/ApplicationBuilder/README.md

 *Outstanding bugs:

-jSpinner while saving from File menu
+if a jSpinner widget is last in focus then saving from File menu (save as) value does not propigate.

-tab switching in editor and clicking generate with some action listeners on generated frame.
+Switching in tabs in editor and clicking generate will cause some action listeners on generated frame to get multiple actions to register.